Reshipping

 Figure 1

-An important distinction between companies is whether they offer only courier service (Shippn, OPAS) which means they are going to cost a week’s rent to ship to Australia, or whether they also offer slower and more economical services (Shop & Ship, vPost, Ship7, shipitto).
-The courier only one are insanely expensive, say, 10 times the prices of their competitors; for the price of 4 or 5 parcels, it becomes cheaper to buy a round-trip flight from Australia to Europe and puck things up by hand.
+An important distinction between companies is whether they offer only courier service (Shippn, OPAS) which means they are going to cost a week’s rent to ship to Australia, or whether they also offer slower and more economical services (Shop & Ship, vPost, Ship7, Shipito).
+The courier-only ones are insanely expensive, say, 10 times the prices of their competitors; for the price of 4 or 5 parcels, it becomes cheaper to buy a round-trip flight from Australia to Europe and pick things up by hand.
 Who uses those services?

 1 Shop & Ship